data-lessons/library-webscraping-DEPRECATED/_episodes/02-csssel.md

 >
 > Tips:
 >
-> * In principle, `id` attributes in HTML are unique on a page.
-This means that if you know the `id`
->   of the element you are looking for, you should be able to construct an expression that looks for this value
->   without having to worry about where in the node tree the target element is located.
 > * Look at the source of the page or use the "Inspect element" function of your browser to see what
 >   other information would enable us to uniquely identify that element.
 > * The syntax for selecting an element like `<div id="mytarget">` is `#mytarget`.